dezimynona/icml2021/README.md

 Prerequisites
 -------------

-You can install the dependencies by running `pipenv install` (recommended) or `python3 setup.py install -e .`.
+You can install the dependencies by running `pipenv install -e .` (recommended) or `python setup.py install -e .` (note the trailing dot).
 Python>3.6 is required.

 Data preparation
 ----------------